Secret Weapons Over Normandy: Gameplay

 The game is almost entirely from a third-person view, with the player's "camera" set to the rear of the plane looking towards it.
 Fuel is unlimited, but ammunition and mounted ordnance - bombs, torpedoes, or rockets - are not.

 In the campaign, the player is often assisted by wingmen.
 They are friendly pilots who can be ordered to cover Chase's plane, follow it, attack marked units and attack enemy planes.
 In some missions, it is possible to land on runways and get more ammunition or even change the aircraft.
-The player can slow down or speed up the time at any moment.
-However, it also removes voice dialogue.
+The player can slow down or speed up the time at any moment, but it also removes voice dialogue.

 Although most of the gameplay is in the air, certain parts of certain missions are set on the ground and the player must use anti-aircraft weaponry to shoot down enemy planes.
 The first part of the twelfth mission is in a turret of a Boeing B-17 Flying Fortress bomber, and the player uses machine guns to fight incoming fighters.

 During the campaign, the player can play short challenges that often have unique objectives.
 The story is not affected if these challenges are skipped, but they also follow the same story of the main part of the campaign.
 Completion of all secondary objectives during a primary mission can result in a promotion or a decoration being awarded.
-The player, despite being in the Royal Air Force, is given promotions in American, not British, military rank, and the majority of decorations available are American - some of which did not even exist at the time.
+The player, despite being in the Royal Air Force, is given promotions in American, not British, military rank, and the majority of decorations available are American, some of which did not even exist at the time.
 The two British decorations that can be earned are the highest available - the George Cross and the Victoria Cross - which, if the player earns them, would make James Chase the first to receive both in history.